billyl1116/cyoa/home.md

-## you woken up in side a classroom
+## you woken up inside a classroom

 ### the teacher is teaching math